-It can also connect to an LT 4610 (SYNC GENERATOR) with a dedicated cable (sold separately).
+It can also connect to an LT 4610 (SYNC GENERATOR) or LT4670 (SYNC GENERATOR) with a dedicated cable (sold separately).

 Fault Detection

 When an input signal level error is detected, the LT 4448 lights the panel fault LED as well as the panel LED that indicates the channel that is causing the problem.
 This feature allows quick investigation of the problem.